 1 Year – $4.17 (Grizzly) Billed as $49.99 each year

 For users who only require data protection and privacy, TunnelBear UK can be a solid choice, and it is very straightforward how to use.

-All though TunnelBear is highly secure, you’ll be paying more than you need to for a product which offers half of the features.
+All though, TunnelBear is highly secure, and you’ll be paying more than you need to for a product that offers half of the features.